grahamgilbert/blog/content/post/2014-07-26-personal-automation-part-1.markdown

 - Munki for software deployment.
 - Puppet must run in the background periodically
 - The configuration must update itself - I don't want to have to sync code across machines.
-- Where possible, re-use existing Puppet modules
+- Where possible, reuse existing Puppet modules

 Over the next few posts, I'll go over the different parts of this solution, how I put it together and how you might be able to use this.